qcif/csv2html/README.md

 # CSV to HTML converter

-Converts records from a Comma Separated Variables (CSV) file into HTML.
+Formats a Comma Separated Variables (CSV) data file into HTML.
+Each row is a record and the columns are properties.
+A template is used to control how the records and properties are displayed.

+See the _examples_ directory for an example generated HTML file.

 ## Installing